ChrisdeRijke/HeadTailBreaksCalculator/README.md

 For calculations using less than 10.000 datapoints use ExcelHTCalculatorOneColumn.xlsx and insert data into column A

+For calculation using between 10.000 and 50.000 datapoints use ExcelHTCalculatorOneColumn50K.xlsx and insert data into column A

-For calculations using more than 10.000 datapoints create a histogram of the data and use ExcelHTCalculatorTwoColumnsv6.xlsx with column A being the "count" (i.e. amount of datapoints of a value) column B being the "value" (i.e. the value of the datapoint)
+For calculations using more than 50.000 datapoints create a histogram of the data and use ExcelHTCalculatorTwoColumnsv6.xlsx with column A being the "count" (i.e. amount of datapoints of a value) column B being the "value" (i.e. the value of the datapoint)